angular/angular/aio/content/guide/ivy.md

 # Opting into Angular Ivy with Angular CLI

-[Starting with Angular version 8](https://blog.angular.io/a-plan-for-version-8-0-and-ivy-b3318dfc19f7) you can opt-in to the new [Angular Ivy compilation and rendering pipeline].
+Ivy is the code name for Angular's [next-generation compilation and rendering pipeline](https://blog.angular.io/a-plan-for-version-8-0-and-ivy-b3318dfc19f7).
+Starting with Angular version 8, you can choose to opt in to start using Ivy now, and help in its continuing develpment and tuning.

 ## Starting a new project using Ivy